Chris Harvey Interview: Discover the Secrets of a Quora Influencer

 Wikipedia’s good, it’s a crowd-sourced encyclopedia.
 But I’ve heard a lot of complaints from people who say that because they strip down the color behind any fact or truth, you get a sterile answer on things.
 Quora is the place where you fill in those gaps and holes, the stuff that is lost on Wikipedia.

 Ryan Foland: Tell us about your experience on Quora.
 You were just named the Top Quora Writer.
-Did you just stumble on that by chance, and find passion for answering questions?
+Did you just stumble on that by chance, and find a passion for answering questions?

 Chris Harvey: It wasn’t by chance, but there is a good story behind my Quora journey.
 An investor by the name of Terrence Yang was classmates with Barack Obama at Harvard.
 Terrence is an angel investor and along with his wife Vivy, they have a small angel investing firm called Yang Ventures.
 He actually befriended Barack and they took a Summer internship in Chicago together, and that’s where Barack met Michelle.
 I remember reading one of his answers and being like, “Wow, this guy’s really fascinating.”
 He’s a Harvard alum, he’s this amazing angel investor, he was managing director of Morgan Stanley, and he was the guy who actually created the CDO that the stock market crashed on.
 He was down in LA and I went to see him talk at General Assembly — he just blew me away.

-We went to dinner afterwards, him and his wife, and a few others, and he was talking about Quora.
+We went to dinner afterwards, he and his wife, and a few others, and he was talking about Quora.
 This was about 3 years ago, maybe longer, and he told me, “You’ve got to get on there,” and so I went on and saw some of his answers and thought, Wow, this is really incredible, so I started writing more often.
 Quora’s one of those places where you can just write, and write, and write, and not get recognition, and it was only this year that they awarded me that Top Writer position, but I had been writing for about 3 years before, just trying to build my following.

 Ryan Foland: Nice.
 Do we just search for you?